*Updated 7/13/2017 to include calorie counts of each individual ingredient.

 Pad See Ew is a sweet and savory Thai stir fry noodle recipe that tastes amazing.
 Similar to Cantonese Style Beef Chow Fun, but with different vegetables and sweeter.
 I love them both.

 But back to Pad See Ew, even though I am not Thai, Pad See Ew has become one of my comfort foods.
 Living in NYC, I get exposed to so many tasty ethnic dishes, that my taste buds has become something like the United Nations.
 I have so many cravings that it really is quite hard for me to not gain weight.
+This is why I calorie count like a fiend.

 For Pad See Ew, it is especially important to make it at home as most Thai restaurants like to load it with oil and carbs while going light on the protein and vegetables.
 It results in a very heavy, but not nutritionally dense dish.
 I hope you try my Healthy Beef Pad See Ew recipe because I have experimented with it many times to ensure that this recipe is definitely restaurant quality or better.